SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps.md

 - in the top menu, click `Annotation` > `Export annotations (COCO format)`
 - This will download a json file to your Downloads folder named `<project_name>_COCO.json`

-Recommended practices when saving the data:
+> [!TIP]
+>

-- Save the data frequently, at least every frame - remember there is no undo button! 😬
+> - Save the data frequently, at least every frame - remember there is no undo button! 😬
-- It is simpler to save the data locally (to your laptop) to start with, rather than in `ceph`.
+> - It is simpler to save the data locally (to your laptop) to start with, rather than in `ceph`.

 Once you are done with all your annotations for the frames you imported, please upload the 2 final json files (the VIA json file and COCO json file) to the subdirectory `annotations`, which is next to the extracted frames.
 In our previous example, that subdirectory would be: